patreshubham94/CalculatorExercise/subtraction.md

 Then:Add two digits and put minus sign infront of result.

-## Scenario: One is positive and another is negative number.
+## Scenario: One is positive and another is negative number

 Given:Do subtraction.